Memorial Day Closures

 “As cyclists, we all want to do better for the planet,” said Community Cycles Shop Director Dax Burgos.
 “I really feel like this is just one less step, one less hurdle for people to do the right thing.”

 The partnership between Community Cycles and Eco-Cycle goes beyond tire recycling.
 The two nonprofits also work together to repurpose old bikes.
 Community Cycles collects whole bikes and bike parts that community members bring to CHaRM.
-Participants in Community Cycles’ Earn a Bike program use CHaRM donations to rebuild and refurbish bikes, which are donated to low-income community members and sold in Community Cycles’ bike shop.
+Bikes are refurbished and given to low-income community members who need transportation or sold affordably to support Community Cycles programs.
+Parts are also reused in refurbishing bikes or resold.

-The city is committed to building a circular economy that reuses, repairs, recycles and composts an increasing number of materials.
-Reusing hard-to-recycle materials, like bike tires, moves the city closer towards its goal of becoming a zero waste community.
-The city aims to divert 85% of its waste from landfills by 2025, an internationally recognized milestone used to define a zero waste community.
+The city is working to building a circular economy that reuses, repairs, recycles and composts an increasing number of materials.
+Reusing and recycling hard-to-recycle materials, like bike tires, moves the city closer towards its goal of becoming a zero waste community.

 Recycling your used tires is a one way to join Boulder’s circular economy.
 In doing so, your tires are returned to the roads they once rode.